-The DMin Committee oversees Practical Research Project and is comprised of student's mentor and one additional faculty person (second reader).
-Student's mentor serves as chair of committee.
-In preparation for Practical Research Project, and in consultation with student's mentor, student should secure agreement of one additional faculty person to serve on committee.
+The DMin Committee oversees the Practical Research Project and is comprised of the student's mentor and one additional faculty person (second reader).
+The student's mentor serves as chair of the committee.
+In preparation for the Practical Research Project, and in consultation with the student's mentor, the student should secure the agreement of one additional faculty person to serve on the committee.
 With approval of the Dean, an adjunct professor may be designated to serve as second reader.
 Should the student be unable to find an additional faculty person for the committee, the Dean will appoint one.